 I’m lucky enough to have visited Santorini three times over the past few years, and it is—without question—one of the most magical, romantic places in the world.
 In the guide below, I tried to include the best things to do in Santorini, plus as many hotel and restaurant suggestions as I could based on my own experience (as well as places that came highly recommended by friends.)
 I’d love to hear other ideas in the comments, if you guys have any.

-Caldera Sailing Tour: One of the best things I did was an island-hopping catamaran (photo below!)
+One of the best things I did was an island-hopping catamaran (photo below!)
 It’s a great way to see all the little beaches/islands that you otherwise wouldn’t have time for.
-I can’t remember the company I used, but a lot of people have recommended Captain Ted’s.
+There are a ton of great options here, and a lot of people have recommended Captain Ted’s as well.

 The views are unlike anything you will experience in your life.
 It’s also worth noting that since the hotels are so stunning, and most have insane infinity pools, you’ll probably spend a lot of time at the hotel relaxing, which in my mind is money well spent.

 I usually recommend spending two nights at a hotel in Oia, and then a few nights somewhere else, and whenever possible, try and book at least six months in advance.
 The list below is a combination of hotels I’ve stayed at and loved, and others that have come highly recommended by others.

 - Tsitouras Collection

 - Erosantorini (this is a sprawling private villa, which I wrote about here.
 Great for big groups or families.
 It’s VERY pricey, but for those with an unlimited budget, I could not recommend it highly enough.)

 Ammoudi Fish Tavern: My all-time favorite recommendation.
 Hike down the caldera in Oia and have lunch or sunset dinner/drinks here.
 It’s right on the water.
 Insanely beautiful view & freshest seafood ever.